Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition: Experimental Results

 \subsection{Experimental setup}

-\paragraph{Limitations of conventional ZS-CAR evaluation.} Existing ZS-CAR works~\cite{li2024c2c, jiang2025dhd, jung2025crr} rely on the \emph{closed-world} protocol, where inference is restricted to a small set of compositions that appear in the validation or test split.
-This protocol hides a model’s incorrect tendency to over-predict seen compositions and obscures co-occurrence-driven behaviors.
-A more serious methodological flaw is the use of \emph{test-set–tuned} bias calibration.
-Selecting the bias term with access to test labels systematically inflates unseen accuracy and prevents meaningful comparison across methods.
+\topic{Limitations of conventional evaluation.} Existing ZS-CAR works \cite{li2024c2c, jiang2025dhd, jung2025crr} rely on the \emph{closed-world} protocol, where inference is restricted to compositions that appear in the validation/test split.
+This protocol hides a model’s tendency to over-predict seen compositions and obscures co-occurrence-driven behaviors.
+More critically, \emph{test-set–tuned} bias calibration selects a bias term using test labels, inflating unseen accuracy and undermining fair comparison.

-\paragraph{Our evaluation setup.} To expose genuine generalization, we adopt an \emph{open-world, unbiased} protocol by default: (i) inference spans the full space $\mathbb{Y}^V \times \mathbb{Y}^O$, and (ii) no test labels are used to tune biases.
-We also report: (a) \emph{open-world biased} results using a realistic \emph{validation set}-tuned bias, and (b) closed-world H.M. and AUC for comparison with existing methods.
-All results in \secref{preliminaries} also follow the default open-world, unbiased protocol.
+\topic{Our evaluation setup.} To expose genuine generalization, we adopt an \emph{open-world, unbiased} protocol by default: (i) inference spans the full space $\mathbb{Y}^V \times \mathbb{Y}^O$, and (ii) no test labels are used to tune biases.
+We also report closed-world H.M. and AUC for comparison with existing methods.
+We show open-world biased results using a validation set-tuned bias in \tabref{biased_sth_results}.

 \topic{Datasets.} We evaluate on two ZS-CAR benchmarks: Sth-com~\cite{li2024c2c} and our curated EK100-com.
 Sth-com is derived from Something-Something V2~\cite{goyal2017something} and Something-Else~\cite{mat2020sthelse}, containing 79K videos with 161 verbs and 248 objects.
 Following prior work~\cite{yun2022time,laura2021temporal}, we also evaluate on the \emph{Temporal} subset consisting of verbs requiring temporal reasoning.
-We additionally introduce the EPIC-KITCHENS-100-composition (EK100-com) benchmark, constructed by repurposing EPIC-KITCHENS-100~\cite{damen2022ek100} following the Sth-com protocol.
+We additionally introduce the \textbf{EPIC-KITCHENS-100-composition (EK100-com)} dataset, constructed by repurposing EK100~\cite{damen2022ek100} following the Sth-com protocol.
 EK100-com includes 71K egocentric videos, 81 verbs, and 216 objects.
 Due to the long-tailed label distribution of EK100, it exhibits \emph{severe compositional sparsity}.
 Its label coverage ratio is only $7.5\%$, which is considerably lower than the $12.8\%$ observed in Sth-com~\cite{li2024c2c}.
 Full details are in \secref{ek100-com}.

-\paragraph{Evaluation metrics.} We report top-1 composition, verb, and object accuracy on seen and unseen compositions, along with their harmonic mean (H.M.).
-We also measure the compositional gap $\Dcg$~\eqnref{cg} which indicates whether a model benefits from compositional reasoning beyond independent verb/object predictions. (see \secref{preliminaries}) A higher $\Dcg$ reflects stronger compositional synergy.